Exploriters/magnuassembly/README.md

 Russian translation

 And special thanks to:
-Lilili, Uiharu, Lily-an, Tanghao, Fgdfgfthgr, Leewvy, SSF, 7paperplane,
+Lilili, Uiharu, Lily-an, Tanghao, Fgdfgfthgr, AnyIDElse (AKA THE ASD), Leewvy, SSF, 7paperplane,
 and all who helped me on this repository.